-Finally, some results of a user survey performed at BMW are presented, showing the acceptance and feasability of VP and the paradigms implemented for our key process.
+Finally, a user survey evaluates some of the paradigms and the acceptance and feasibility of virtual prototyping for our key process.
 The results show that VR will play an important role for VP in the near future.

-Keywords: Virtual environments, virtual prototyping, digital mock-ups, assembly and maintenance process, user acceptance, direct manipulation.
+Key words: Virtual environments, virtual prototyping, digital mock-ups, assembly and maintenance process, user acceptance, direct manipulation.

-1 INTRODUCTION
+1 Introduction

-Markets are becoming more and more dynamic and quickpaced.
-In order to stay competitive, companies must deliver new products with higher quality in a shorter time.
-Additionally, they must provide customers with a broader variety of versions at minimum costs.
-Therefore, rapid prototyping and virtual prototyping (VP) are quickly becoming interesting tools for product development.

-Automotive industries seem to be among the leaders in applying virtual reality (VR) for real-world, non-trivial problems.
-After all, this is only natural, since they have been also among the first who applied computer graphics.
+In order to stay competitive on international markets, companies must deliver new products with higher quality in a shorter time with a broader variety of versions at minimum costs.
+Virtual prototyping is quickly becoming an interesting strategy for product development.
+Automotive industries seem to be among the leaders in applying virtual reality (VR) for real-world, non-trivial problems1.
+Although there are already several commercial 3D engineering tools for digital mock-up (and the number continues to grow), all of them lack one thing: intuitive direct manipulation of the digital mock-up by the human.
+Therefore, they are inherently inferior to VR for certain applications.

 While some automotive companies have already begun to routinely use VR as a tool in styling and design reviews in the concept phase, it has not been clear that VR can be an efficient tool in assembly/disassembly simulations and maintenance verifications.
 Assembly simulations are much more difficult in that they involve a lot of interaction and real-time simulation.
-However, Boothroyd and Dewhurst (1983) revealed that the assembly process often drives the majority of the cost of a product.
-Pratt (1995), Ullman (1992) point out that up to 70% of the total life cycle costs of a product are committed by decisions made in the early stages of design.
+However, [2] revealed that the assembly process often drives the majority of the cost of a product.
+[13] point out that up to 70% of the total life cycle costs of a product are committed by decisions made in the early stages of design.